alex1701c/krunner-firefox/README.md

 - Saves the Desktop Actions for the profiles in a local copy of the `firefox.desktop` file.
 This mean you can search for the profiles in your normal launcher.
 - Compatible with Firefox-ESR.
-- Has proxychains4 integration.
-This allows you to launch specific profiles over a proxy.
-This integration is optional.

 # Installation